idannyou/DOMinate/README.md

 ### DOMinate.ajax

-Sends HTTP Request.
+Asynchronous HTTP Request.
 Accepts a `Hash` object as an argument with any of the following attributes:
   * method (default: "GET"): HTTP Request method or type
   * url (default: window.location.href): URL for HTTP Request
   * success: success callback